 The Four Most Important Features When Buying Cookware

-I don't know about you, but there are so many different kinds of pots and pans out there that my wife and I tend to get a bit confused when shopping and buying cookware.
-I have some old hard-anodized Calphalon and some newer stainless steel AllClad pans that I really like.
+I don't know about you, but there are so many different kinds of pots and pans out there that my wife and I need clarification when shopping and buying cookware.
+I have some old hard-anodized Calphalon, and some newer stainless steel AllClad pans that I like.

-More recently I've picked up a few new pans, some were searched out after a little research but some were picked up because they looked interesting and were great bargains.
+More recently, I've picked up a few new pans, some were searched out after a bit of research, but some were picked up because they looked interesting and were great bargains.

 What factors entered into your last cookware procurement?
-Price is always a consideration.
-But were you influenced by the color, or that neat little glass lid that allows you to see inside?
-Or maybe the free utensils that came with it tempted you.
+Of course, price is always a consideration.
+But did the color influence you, or that neat little glass lid that allows you to see inside?
+Or the free utensils that came with it tempted you.

 Much to the delight of purveyors, emotional inclinations and aesthetic trappings produce impulse purchases.
-How many of us recognize this kind of justification?
+Yet, how many of us recognize this kind of justification?

-I just had to have that red, (my favorite color), tea kettle, even though I own a perfectly functional stainless steel one.
+I just had to have that red (my favorite color) tea kettle, even though I own a perfectly functional stainless steel one.
 Not that there is anything wrong with these yearnings.
-We are human and indulging our passions makes us feel good.
-But if you’re a serious cook, you will need much more than your desires to guide you toward the proper equipment.
+We are human, and indulging our passions makes us feel good.
+But if you’re a serious cook, you will need much more than your desire to guide you toward the proper equipment.

 The primary consideration in choosing cookware is the material it is constructed from.
 Copper is the most expensive but also the best heat conductor.
 Superior heat conduction allows for even cooking.

-Some manufacturers combine different materials into one pot, taking advantage of each metals' strengths.
-For example, you will find pans on the market made from stainless steel (a fair conductor but non-reactive) with a thick reinforced bottom containing aluminum (reactive but a better conductor).
+Some manufacturers combine different materials into one pot, utilizing each metal's strengths.
+For example, you will find pans made from stainless steel (a fair conductor but non-reactive) with a thick reinforced bottom containing aluminum (reactive but a better conductor).

-The problem here is the heat conduction is not evenly dispersed throughout the pan and the bottom of your food will cook at an unacceptably disproportionate rate.
+The problem here is that the heat conduction must be evenly dispersed throughout the pan, and the bottom of your food will cook unacceptably disproportionately.
 You cannot braise food efficiently in such a pan.
-A pan with thorough and even heat conduction also eliminates “hot spots”.
+On the other hand, a thorough and even heat conduction pan eliminates “hot spots.”

-These are sections of the pan that are hotter than others, usually dead center in the bottom, which render browning your food uniformly a frustrating challenge.
+These sections of the pan are hotter than others, usually dead center in the bottom, which renders browning your food uniformly a frustrating challenge.

 Finally, a pan with good heat conduction rapidly responds to increases or decreases in temperature, thus allowing you quick control over the heat level.
 This attribute is necessary for successful sautéing.